ShishupalRajpurohit/BME_Bot/README.md

 ## 🎯 Usage Examples

 ### Technical Q&A

 ```
 User: What are the key components of an ECG machine?
 Bot: Based on the documentation, an ECG machine consists of...
 ```

 ### Casual Chat

 ```
 User: Hello!
 How are you?
 Bot: Hello!
 I'm doing great, thank you for asking!
 How can I help you today?
 ```

 ### Troubleshooting

 ```
-User: How do I calibrate a blood pressure monitor?
+User: How do I calibrate a dialysis machine?
 Bot: According to the manual, calibration involves these steps:
 1. ...
 2. ...